sumanthd17/rg/README.md

 ## Speaker data

-Speaker data is recorded in a Google sheets spreadsheet, which you should have access to if you are a [Place Holder] organizer.
+Speaker data is recorded in a Google sheets spreadsheet, which you should have access to if you are a WHY organizer.
 Any time there are new updates to the Website Data spreadsheet, download the sheet as a TSV (File > Download > Tab-separated values (.tsv)).
 Then, run

 `python process_info.py /path/to/new/tsv/file.tsv`